Dog-Friendly Holidays In Cornwall

 Pinetum Gardens Home to one of the largest plant collections in the county, this family owned garden near St Austell has 30 acres to explore and be inspired by.
 There’s an outdoor tearoom serving a selection of soups, sandwiches, pasties and cream teas.
 Allow around half a day to have a good mooch with your pooch.

 Single-storey cottage with woodburning stove for cosy evenings.
 Two bedrooms & two bathrooms.
-Private garden with views.
+Hidden woodland garden with views.
 Low-occupancy discount available for couples.

 Sleeps 2 + Cot | 2 Dogs Welcome

 Luxury cottage for couples with woodburning stove for cosy evenings by the fire.
 King-size bedroom with Hypnos bed and en-suite.
 Private terrace plus shared garden and farmland for walkies.

 Sleeps 2 + Cot | 1 Dog Welcome